 Finns are famous for being uncommonly reserved, but that doesn't mean they're not a welcoming bunch – all you have to do is join them in the sauna to find out.
 Sweating it out together has become a national obsession, and you’ll no doubt come away from the experience with plenty of new friends.
 Once you’ve beaten each other with a bunch of leafy twigs and plunged feet first into a pool just a shade above freezing, you’ll at least have plenty to talk about.

-Cut off from the rest of the world for decades, Myanmar only recently began emerging from its period of isolation – and now is a fascinating time to go.
+Cut off from the rest of the world for decades, Myanmar only recently began emerging from its period of isolation.
 Visit any one of the traditional teahouses to meet the friendly locals, who generally still view tourists as a novelty.
 In 2016, Myanmar was voted the world’s most generous country in the World Giving Index for the third year running.
 The index takes into account the kindness to strangers, so you can expect to be warmly received on your travels.

 It’s likely that the spindly acacia trees, dusty plains and ochre-hued sunsets that come to mind when you think of Africa belong to Kenya.
 It hosts a breathtaking range of natural habitats, from the reefs and lagoons of the Indian Ocean to the fertile plains of the Maasai Mara.
 And its cultural heritage – with more than 40 ethnic groups – is just as rich.
 It’s common for locals here to speak three languages – their own, Swahili and English – so you’ll find it easy to start up a conversation.